 You want your business domain name to be intuitive and digestible.
 Having a subtle and clever name might not fully register with your visitors, and you could lose the opportunity to grab their attention and convey what you do.

-If you’ve kept those 5 tips in mind while crafting your business domain name, you’re well on your way to owning a stellar domain name for your brand.
+If you’ve kept those five tips in mind while crafting your business domain name, you’re well on your way to owning a stellar domain name for your brand.

 But as you’re working through the linguistics of your business domain name, always check back into the goals of your website and business to make sure you’re staying on track.